NareshDhakecha/NDImagePicker/README.md

         }
     ```

     iii.
-Create ImagePicker instance and launch intent
+Create NDImagePicker instance and launch intent

     ```kotlin
-    ImagePicker.with(this)
+    NDImagePicker.with(this)
             .compress(1024)         //Final image size will be less than 1 MB(Optional) .maxResultSize(1080, 1080)  //Final image resolution will be less than 1080 x 1080(Optional)
             .createIntent { intent ->